 Income tax expense.
-Income tax expense was \$12,760 and \$18,827 for the three months ended June 30, 2018 and 2017, respectively.
+Income tax expense was \$14,686 and \$6,472 for the three months ended September 30, 2018 and 2017, respectively.
 Our provision for income taxes in interim periods is based on an estimated annual effective income tax rate derived, in part, from estimated annual income before provision for income taxes in accordance with guidance on accounting for income taxes on interim periods.
-For the three months ended June 30, 2018, our income tax expense was lower than our estimated effective annual rate by \$1,904 primarily due to a change in estimate for the effects of the Tax Act.
-Our estimated effective annual rate was increased because we adjusted our estimated current year interest expense carry forward valuation allowance by \$1,565, of which \$734 was recognized for the three months ended June 30, 2018 due to the adoption of Topic 606.
+Our estimated annual effective income tax rate in the 2018 period is greater than the 2017 rate due to the impact of the Tax Cuts and Act of 2017 (the "Tax Act"), primarily from the valuation allowance related to non-deductible interest expense.
+For the three months ended September 30, 2018, our income tax expense was lower than our estimated effective annual rate by \$2,403 primarily due to an income tax benefit associated with a state tax credit, the windfall tax benefit from the vesting of a performance-based stock grant and a change in estimate for the impact of the Tax Act.
+For the three months ended September 30, 2017, our income tax expense was lower than our estimated effective annual rate by \$4,032 primarily due to a state tax credit and a windfall tax benefit associated with the vesting of a performance-based stock grant in July 2017.